Latest News [latest first]Central Banks Have Gone Rogue, Putting Us All at Risk ICH By Ellen Brown, September 14, 2018

 Wells Fargo fined $185M for 'widespread illegal practices':

 Wells Fargo will pay $185 million to settle allegations of "widespread illegal practices" in which employees secretly opened accounts to meet sales targets and receive bonuses, federal regulators announced Thursday

 Reinventing Banking: From Russia to Iceland to Ecuador By Ellen Brown.
 December 11, 2015

 Global developments in finance and geopolitics are prompting a rethinking of the structure of banking and of the nature of money itself.
 Among other interesting news items:

 Developments in Russia

 A significant debate is underway in Russia since imposition of western financial sanctions on Russian banks and corporations in 2014.
 It’s about a proposal presented by the Moscow Patriarchate of the Orthodox Church.
 The proposal, which resembles Islamic interest-free banking models in many respects, was first unveiled in December 2014 at the depth of the Ruble crisis and oil price free-fall.
 This August the idea received a huge boost from the endorsement of the Russian Chamber of Commerce and Industry.
-It could change history for the better depending on what is done and where it further leads.
+It could change history for the better depending on what is 'e and where it further leads.

 Much as with Islamic banking models that ban usury, the Orthodox Financial System would not allow interest charges on loans.
 Participants of the system share risks, profits and losses.
 Speculative behavior is prohibited . . . .
 There would be a new low-risk bank or credit organization that controls all transactions, and investment funds or companies that source investors and mediate project financing. . . .
 Priority would be ensuring financing of the real sector of the economy . . . .